 2 – Idealism Vs Realism

-As soon as we open any social media, we come across spotless sparkling pictures of people having a hell lot of a fun.
+As soon as we open any social media, we come across spotless sparkling pictures of people having a hell of a lot of fun.
 Suddenly we fell one step from where we were when we opened that application.

 Previously, we were feeling low, we went on social media to lift us up, but, paradoxically, we feel even worse.